 On the big blocks, he bought 5,000 shares from Danny Fiszman at £8,500, then 2,720 from the Carr family at the same price and a further 2,119 from the Carrs at £10,500.

 He then made a deal with his fellow Board members to take over the club, which was the largest amount purchased at one time.
-In April 2011 he bought Danny F’s remaining shares, Lady Nina’s shares and others from small shareholders.
+In April 2011 he bought Danny Fiszman’s remaining shares, Lady Nina’s shares and others from small shareholders.
 These totalled around 22,900 shares at £11,750 each, taking his shareholding from just under 30% to 66.8%.
-After that he added a few more at prevailing, probably an average of £14,000 per share.
+After that the price rose further and he added a few more at prevailing prices, probably an average of £14,000 per share.

 Add all this together and my estimate of Stan Kroenke’s total expenditure on Arsenal shares is: